DSLwDE/DSLwDE/README.md

-# Semi-Decision-Focused Learning with Deep Ensemble
+# Decision by Supervised Learning with Deep Ensemble

-This repository contains the experiments and code for the paper **"Semi-Decision-Focused Learning with Deep Ensemble."**
+This repository contains the experiments and code for the paper **"Decision by Supervised Learning with Deep Ensemble: A Practical Framework for Robust Portfolio Optimization"**

 ## Requirements
 All dependencies are listed in `requirements.txt`.
 To install them, simply run: